Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 Go Piece-Dyed When:

-√ Speed and flexibility matter more than batch repeatability
+Speed and flexibility matter more than exact batch matching

-√ Your price point is tight and customers are less demanding about exact color matches
+Your price point is tight and customers are less demanding about perfect color repeatability

 Piece-dyed solids are efficient and effective — just not ideal for high-precision stripe programs.